rc-dining-bot/telegram-bot/README.md

     * Dinner will be broadcast at 3 PM daily
     * TODO: customizable broadcast timings
 5. Help menu: `/help`
+6. (For COVID-19 period) Check RVRC dining hall occupancy: /rvcount
+    * We have only acquired the access to RVRC dining hall data so far.

 ## Requirement
 * Set up PostgreSQL database locally/online